rizqidjamaluddin/tabard/README.md

 I was definitely not under any influence when I wrote this.
 At _all_.

 Not-even-beta status.
 But it works.
+Kind of.

+Don't use it if you're not willing to go in and figure out how the various bits function.

 ## Install